salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 You've seen it time and again: It's Harry Potter, it's Luke Skywalker, it's Neo from The Matrix.
 These stories resonate because they follow a familiar formula.
 They are the genre markers of epic fantasy.

+Here's another genre:

 Two unlikely individuals meet in a quirky, unexpected: way—a classic "meet-cute."
-They clash, misunderstand each other, yet an undeniable spark draws them together.
+They clash, misunderstand each other, yet circumstances and an undeniable spark draw them together.
 Despite obstacles and humorous mishaps, they ultimately find love and happiness.

 It’s *When Harry Met Sally*.
 It’s *You’ve Got Mail*.
 It’s *Notting Hill*.

-That's every romantic comedy.
+It's every romantic comedy.

 We recognize what genre of fiction we are reading because every genre has its tropes.
 And when enough of these tropes are present, they form a pattern—a structure that tells us what kind of story we are experiencing.

 That’s what genre markers are.
 They’re the signposts that tell us whether we’re watching a fantasy, a romantic comedy, hard-boiled detective thriller or a scam.
-And once you know the markers, you don’t need to analyze the details—you already know how the story ends.
+And once you know the markers, you don’t need to analyze the details—you already know what kind of story it is and how it ends.

 ### Link 3: Free Energy Scam Genre Markers

 Nearly 20 years ago, an Irish company called Steorn stunned the public with its bold claims of a magnet-powered free energy device called Orbo.

-Steorn promised nothing less than a revolution in energy—a machine that could generate limitless power from magnetic fields, violating the laws of thermodynamics.
-They claimed that this breakthrough would change the world, eliminating the need for fossil fuels and providing free electricity to all.
+Steorn promised nothing less than a revolution in energy.
+Orbo could generate limitless power from magnetic fields.
+Dit it violate the laws of thermodynamics?
+Yes, but nevertheless, they claimed, it worked.

+And if true, this breakthrough would change the world, eliminating the need for fossil fuels and providing free electricity to all.

 To bolster their credibility, Steorn took out full-page ads in The Economist, inviting the world's best scientists to validate their discovery.
-They even attempted to publicly demonstrate the device in 2007 at the Kinetica Museum in London.
+In 2007, they attempted to stage a demonstration at the Kinetica Museum.

+At the time, I was workiing as an engineer nearby, so I got to see this fiasco first hand.
+The Steorn team was confident, even cocky.
+They had the world's attention.

 But when the moment came… nothing worked.
+Apparently, technical glitches prevented the demonstration from taking place.

 Their so-called breakthrough never produced any verifiable results.
 No independent scientist ever confirmed their claims.
-And despite years of promises, new iterations, and investor funding, Steorn quietly shut down in 2016—without ever delivering a working product.
+And despite years of promises, new iterations, and investor funding, Steorn quietly shut down in 2016—without ever delivering a thing.

 It was a classic free energy scam.
 And just like fantasy heroes and rom-com protagonists follow predictable paths, free energy scams have their own well-worn tropes.
-Once you recognize them, you can spot these scams from a mile away.
+Once you know them, you can't avoid seeing them.

-Let's have a look at this scam, identify it's elements and see if we can apply them to Maxwell Chikumbutso's story.
+Let's take this scam apart and see how it works:

 -- Michael from Steorn
    Caption: "The reluctant inventor"